Estimated Reading Time: 6 Minutes

 As most of you probably know, I always like to explain things in a short and concise way without making you read a mile-long article, so the answer is NO, you cannot, unless…

-That was a very short answer, right: NO, you cannot finance a home purchase in Costa Rica.
-Unless you’re Costa Rican or a resident in Costa Rica.
-But things will get better for you, depending on the circumstances, the location you plan to buy.
+That was a very short answer, right: NO, you cannot finance a home purchase.
+Unless you’re a citizen or a resident.
+But things will get better for you, depending on the circumstances, and the location you plan to buy.
 And who you can purchase from.

 First of all, let me explain why you cannot finance a home purchase in Costa Rica without being a resident.
 So all this makes more sense to you.

 Imagine a Mexican retiree arrives in Los Angeles – California, his name is José.
 José has worked all his life in tourism in Cancun.
 He has made enough money to retire on a nice retirement income.
 José and his wife Juana have been looking online at homes for sale around Los Angeles for a while.
 The spouses think they have found the home they want to purchase.
 An email to their realtor says “we were wondering if it is possible to finance a home purchase of our new home in Los Angeles”.

 Well, José and Juana don’t have legal residency in the U.S. They have no bank account.
 Also, they have no local credit report and no track record.
 They could be illegal immigrants or they could be drug dealers.
 Or they could be anything but honest retirees just trying to buy a home in San Jose, California.
 They need financing to make that dream come true, just like you probably do now.